NEOZEO64/hivecom/README.md

 To get this project finally done, I had to do a lot of smaller projects that somehow converged to the final system.
 I didn't plan these steps, but at the end it somehow came all together.

-## Road map: Side-projects (not in order)
+## Side projects that converged to this system

 **1. Testing & playing around with Lilygo ESP32 board**

 <img src="./img/Liligo.jpeg" width="80%">

 Hehe, I bought this one 2x from Aliexpress.
-There is near to no documentation to this!
+There is near to no documentation of this!
 But the ESP32 is a pretty standard chip and there is also a pre-made Arduino IDE profile for this board.
 I like it because it has a lot of interfaces:
 - WiFi / Bluetooth (I just use Wifi at the gateway side)
 - SD-Card interface
 - Small OLED screen (0.92" 128x64 pixel, fun little display!)
 - obviously LoRa
 - Battery supply and charging circuit!
 And an on/off switch for the battery.
 Actually I didn't know whether my LiPo battery cells fit to the battery charging circuit, but I hoped and tried it out and I had luck!
-Although the circuit gets pretty warm on charging xD
+Although the circuit gets pretty warm while charging xD

 **2. Think about how to get around with weight calibrating & temperature dependancy**